jeffdapaz/VisualChatGPTStudio/README.md

 ## Features on code editor 👩‍💻

-Select a method and right click on text editor and you see these new chatGPT commands:
+Select a method and right click on text editor and you see these new commands:

 ![image](https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.1.0/1697062741546/image__2.png)